 A study on Mexican women in 2006 found that high intakes of folate and vitamin B12 led to a decreased risk of breast cancer, particularly in postmenopausal women (10).

 It seems that there is some evidence that vitamin B12 does have some effect on certain cancers, but there isn’t enough evidence to say definitively either way.
 In fact, as we will explore in the side effects section, vitamin B12 may even increase the risk of certain cancers.

 It can also contribute to early birth.
-This can be caused by raised Homocysteine levels, which can lead to lower birth rate and a increased risk of type II diabetes in the child (12.)
+This can be caused by raised Homocysteine levels, which can lead to a lower birth rate and an increased risk of type II diabetes in the child (12).

 Taking a vitamin B12 supplement can help to reduce the risk of birth defects, low birth rate, or premature births by reducing Homocysteine levels in the blood (13).

 Vitamin B12 also creates nucleic acid which is used to form DNA (14).